In Dudley, as in other parts of the country, there are more people looking for council housing than there are available properties.

 - people who currently own a property or have sold or transferred ownership of a property within the last five years and can afford to rent privately

 - people who owe rent or other housing related debts but are not excluded

 Who will get priority for housing?

 We use a banding scheme to prioritise applications for housing.
-There are 7 bands which represent different levels of need.
-Band 1 is the highest priority and Band 7 is the lowest priority.
+There are currently 5 bands which represent the different levels of need.
+Band 1 is the highest priority and Band 5 is the lowest priority.
 Customers in Band 5 will need to consider all their housing options as most will not be made an offer of accommodation via the Council’s waiting list.

-Your application will be assessed on your individual circumstances and you will be placed in one of seven bands.
+Your application will be assessed on your individual circumstances and you will be placed in one of five bands.